This post may contain affiliate links. Please read our disclosure policy.

 A fork is placed on a plate that's topped with fresh gnocchi and tomato sauce.

-In an airtight container in the fridge, gnocchi alla sorrentina will stay fresh for up to 4 days.
+In an airtight container in the fridge, leftover gnocchi alla sorrentina will last for up to 4 days.
 It reheats well in the microwave, but if you have the time to place it in the oven for a few minutes, that’s even better.

 Can I use fresh tomatoes?